The objectives of the Society are:

 At least 1 month, but not more that 6 months before any meeting of Members, the Secretary- Treasurer or designate shall email to each Full and Honorary Member electronic ballots by means of which such Full or Honorary Member may vote in any election and upon any proposed amendment of these bylaws, or upon any other matter designated by the Council, along with such other materials as the Council or the President shall designate.
 The deadline for the return of ballots will not be less than one month from the date they were sent.
 The results of any ballots will be presented at the subsequent Business Meeting of the Members.

-At least 6 months but not greater than 12 months before the Business Meeting of the Members to be held at the time of the biennial International Congress, the Secretary-Treasurer or designate shall send to each member a notice stating the offices among the elected Officers and Councilors to be filled by elections and request submission of nominations in writing to fill such vacancies.
+At least 6 months but not greater than 12 months before the Business Meeting of the Society (which is held at the time of the biennial International Congress), the Secretary-Treasurer or designate shall send to each member a slate of eligible nominees for the open Officer and Councilor positions to be filled by elections and request submission of their selections of the nominees in writing to fill such vacancies.
 The deadline for receipt of nominations shall not be less than one month from the date of the request for nominations.

-A person shall be nominated if his/her name is submitted in writing and signed by at least 1 Full or Honorary member in good standing of the Society, the nomination should also include a four-line summary of the nominee’s curriculum vitae and include the nominee’s written acceptance to stand for election.
-The Council shall have the opportunity to make additional nominations of appropriately qualified members to ensure there is at least one nominee representing the criteria previously outlined in these bylaws.
+To be eligible for nomination for election as President Elect, a member must have served the full term (or close to completion of the full term) as Officer or Councilor on the board of the Society.
+To be eligible for nomination as a Councilor, a person must be an ISVCA member in good standing (with paid dues) for at least 4 consecutive years prior to such nomination.
+ISVCA members who fulfill the above criteria can submit self-nominations or be nominated by an active/full member in good standing for open Officer or Councilor positions.
+The nomination should also include a short summary outlining the nominee’s interest in the position and what they will bring to the position, along with a curriculum vitae and the nominee’s written acceptance to stand for election.
+The Council retains the right to make additional nominations of appropriately qualified members to ensure there is at least one nominee that closely meets the criteria previously outlined in these bylaws.
 The Society has a conflict of interest policy and disclosure form of which each nominee is required to review and complete as a part of their nomination.
 Officers shall be elected by a majority vote of the Council and will assume office at the subsequent Business Meeting of the Members.
 The results of this ballot shall be announced at the next Business Meeting of the Members.